ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 It is important to note that although fine-tuning can be extremely energy-intensive, it can also reduce long-term emissions by making models more efficient during inference.

+### A path forward

+The scale of AI's environmental impact might seem overwhelming, but our research also revealed reasons for optimism.
+Across academia and industry, researchers are developing practical strategies to reduce AI's footprint without sacrificing accuracy.

 ## The future of AI is not yet written

 Our research made clear that without examining the environmental impact of LLMs, there is a risk that the rapid advancements in the field will result in irreversible environmental harm.

 The unbridled way AI is currently being developed by big tech companies, which [Dr Sasha Luccioni likens to the big oil industry](https://www.ted.com/talks/sasha_luccioni_we_re_doing_ai_all_wrong_here_s_how_to_get_it_right) is not sustainable and only benefits a few.

 However there are many ways researchers and corporations can collectively work towards a more sustainable AI.
 In fact, many are already pioneering [alternative approaches]((https://blog.scottlogic.com/2025/02/20/there-is-more-than-one-way-to-do-genai.html)) that prioritise sustainability and responsibility.

+### Learning from the smaller players

+While major tech companies dominate headlines with ever-larger models, smaller AI research groups and startups are charting a different course.
+Organisations like [Hugging Face](https://huggingface.co/) are championing open research into AI's carbon footprint and demonstrating that effective AI doesn't always require massive models and infrastructure.
+Academic institutions, working within resource constraints, have driven innovation in efficient architectures, proving that limitations can foster creativity rather than hinder it.
+As the poet Charles Baudelaire who said of poetry that "because the form is constrained, the idea springs forth more intensely". [^4] The same principle applies to sustainable AI: sometimes the most elegant solutions emerge not from unlimited resources, but from thoughtful constraints.

 Among the papers reviewed, a few observations and actionable recommendations stood out: